notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - same thing with gun deaths
 - health insurance costs
 - etc.
+## Convincing the need for short-term sacrifice
+- R's say 100 days not long enough to judge Trump's tariffs, by is this a mirage? [[Salvanto25trump100dayPollTariff]]
 ## New Proxies
 Just more predictor variables for various things.
 Things similar to education, which predicts poll response, vote likelihood, party lean.
 What other information is there that is gettable?
 Could this be a long list of things, with missing feature imputation when not available?